WJCFerguson/journalctl/README.md

 See Github Issues for some possible future enhancements and bugfixes.

-## journalctl-mode package
+## Other Packages

-A prior package exists called [`journalctl-mode`](https://github.com/SebastianMeisel/journalctl-mode/tree/transient) (rather than just `journalctl`) exists with a rather different focus and approach.
-This one fetches and interleaves JSON data using multiple asynchronous simultaneous `journalctl` queries, while the other offers a UI for query-building and chunked synchronous data loading.
+A prior package called [`journalctl-mode`](https://github.com/SebastianMeisel/journalctl-mode/tree/transient) (rather than just `journalctl`) exists with a rather different focus and approach.
+This one fetches and interleaves JSON data using multiple simultaneous asynchronous `journalctl` queries, while the other offers a UI for query-building and chunked synchronous data loading.